G&A Institute’s Research Shows 2023 Sustainability Reporting at Record...

-NEW YORK, Sept.
-23, 2024 (GLOBE NEWSWIRE) -- Governance & Accountability Institute, Inc. (G&A), a leading corporate sustainability consulting and research firm, today announced the findings of its 2024 Sustainability Reporting in Focus research on trends in the 2023 publication year for companies in the S&P 500® Index and the Russell 1000® Index.
+Governance & Accountability Institute, Inc. (G&A), a leading corporate sustainability consulting and research firm, today announced the findings of its 2024 Sustainability Reporting in Focus research on trends in the 2023 publication year for companies in the S&P 500 ® Index and the Russell 1000 ® Index.
 The research shows substantial increases in sustainability reporting for both large-cap and mid-cap U.S. public companies, as the U.S. regulatory environment moves to follow Europe on required ESG reporting.
 The full report is available here.

 Key takeaways from G&A’s most recent research include: